 Overcrowding in Alaska's prison facilities has existed for decades, and the problem has intensified in the last six years, with the total population peaking in 2007.
 In 1982, Alaska incarcerated one out of 224 adults, equal to 0.45% of the state's adult population.
+In 2007, Alaska incarcerated one out of 88 adults, equal to 1.14% of the state's adult population.
 Between 1982 and 2007, the adult incarceration rate grew 154%, and the state of Alaska now has the 11th highest adult incarceration rate in the United States.
 The growth of non-incarcerative punishment has been dramatic as well: one in 36 adults in Alaska is now under supervision by the Department of Corrections as a probationer, parolee, detainee, or prisoner.
 In 1982, only one in 90 adults was under supervision.